 How The Hummingbird Update May Affect Your Rankings in Local Searches

 Every so often Google modifies its search algorithm to provide better and more relevant search results.
-Sometimes the effects of the changes are drastic and turn the SEOHummingbird-Update-google world upside down.
+Sometimes the effects of the changes are drastic and turn the SEO world upside down.
 Other times they are barely noticed.
 Which category is Hummingbird?

 Time for Change